LATEST TRAVEL NEWS AND UPDATES

 Any ground services from there will be for the Passenger’s expense (this expense should be claimed from the Passenger’s travel insurance).
 In the event that the Passenger accepts this remedy it is the Passenger’s responsibility to familiarise the alternative carrier’s conditions of carriage and the Passenger will have no further claims against the Airline whatsoever.

-Remedy Three - the Airline will give the Passenger an involuntary full refund in accordance with Clause 11.2 (Involuntary Refunds).
-In the event that the Passenger accepts this remedy, the Passenger will have no further claims against the Airline whatsoever.
+Remedy Three- the Airline will give the Passenger an involuntary full refund in accordance with Clause 11.2 (Involuntary Refunds).
+If the Passenger accepts this remedy, the Passenger will have no further claims against the Airline whatsoever.

 Where a flight has been Cancelled or is subject to a long delay (excluding weather delays) exceeding two (2) hours, Passengers are entitled to receive refreshments (excluding alcohol) from the Airline.

-Should the Passenger, who is not departing from an airport within the vicinity of the Passenger’s home address, be forced to stay overnight due to a cancelled flight for which the Airline is responsible due to Technical and Operational constraints (and not weather related cancellations), the Airline will offer the Passenger suitable hotel accommodation for the first twenty four (24) hours, transport between the airport and the place of accommodation, dinner, breakfast and lunch if applicable in the event of a Cancelled flight over the applicable meal period.
+Should the Passenger, who is not departing from an airport within the vicinity of the Passenger’s home address, be forced to stay overnight due to a cancelled flight or missed connection due to the late arrival of the Airlink flight for which Airlink is responsible due to Technical and Operational constraints (excluding weather related cancellations/missed connections), Airlink will offer the Passenger suitable hotel accommodation for the first twenty four (24) hours, transport between the airport and the place of accommodation, dinner, breakfast and lunch if applicable in the event of a cancelled/misconnected flight over the applicable meal period.

 It may happen that the Airline experiences uncontrollable delays caused by adverse weather conditions which are unavoidable.
 In such circumstances in the interest of the safety of our Passengers, a flight will either be -